Introduction

 Fig. 4B illustrates how the value of the items changes over the course of the session, for a given value of δ, for three snack items.
 For example, while the item shown with the green curve is initially very valuable, as indicated by its high initial rating, its value decreases over the course of the session each time it was not selected.

 We determined the degree of revaluation that best explained the participants’ choices.
-For each participant, we find the value of δ that minimizes the deviance of a logistic regression model that uses the r-values to fit the choices made on each trial,
+For each participant, we find the value of δ that minimizes the deviance of a logistic regression model that uses the d-values to fit the choices made on each trial,

 where pchoice is the probability of choosing the item that was presented on the right.
-The r-values are initialized to the explicitly reported values for all items, and they are updated by plus or minus δ when an item is chosen or rejected, respectively.
+The d-values are initialized to the explicitly reported values for all items, and they are updated by plus or minus δ when an item is chosen or rejected, respectively.
 Importantly, the updated values only affect future decisions involving the items.

 Fig. 4C shows the deviance of the logistic regression model for a representative participant, as a function of δ.
 For this participant, the best explanation of the choices is obtained with a value of δ ≈ $0.15.
 We fit the value of δ independently for each participant to minimize the deviance of the logistic regression model fit to the choices.
 On average, each choice changed the value of the chosen and unchosen items by $0.18 ± 0.016 (mean ± s.e.m., Fig. 4C, inset).

-Revaluation explains choice and RT better than explicit values.
+Revaluation explains choice and RT better than explicit values

-(A) Proportion of rightward choices (top) and mean response time (bottom) as function of the difference in r-value between the two items.
-The red solid lines are fits of a drift-diffusion model that uses the r-values.
-The dashed line corresponds to the fits of a DDM that uses the e-values (same as in Fig. 1C-D).
+(A) Proportion of rightward choices (top) and mean response time (bottom) as function of the difference in d-value between the two items.
+The red solid lines are fits of a drift-diffusion model that uses the d-values.
+The dashed line corresponds to the fits of a DDM that uses the s-values (same as in Fig. 1C-D).
 Error bars indicate s.e.m. across trials.
-Participants are more sensitive to r-values than e-values (top) and the r-values better explain the full range of RTs (bottom).
-(B) Model-free, empirical support for the superiority of r-values in individual subjects.
+Participants are more sensitive to d-values than s-values (top) and the d-values better explain the full range of RTs (bottom).
+(B) Percentage of variance in response times explained by a DDM in which the drift rate depends on either Δvd (abscissa) or Δvs (ordinate).
+Each data point corresponds to a different participant.
+For most participants, the model based on the dynamic values explained a greater proportion of the variance.
+(C) d-values are better than s-values at predicting the difficulty of a decision as reflected in the response times.
 Data points represent the difference in mean RTs between difficult and easy decisions.
 Positive values indicate that difficult decisions take longer on average than easy ones.
-Difficult and easy are defined relative to the median of the absolute value of Δve (left) or Δvr (right).
+Difficult and easy are defined relative to the median of the absolute value of Δvs (left) or Δvd (right).
 The lines connect the mean RTs of each participant.
 P-value is from a paired t-test.

-No revaluation in simulated data.
+No revaluation in simulated data

 Imperfect value reports do not explain revaluation away